The Urban Land Institute, located at 2001 L Street, NW, has paid internship opportunities for outstanding graduate and undergraduate students.

 Intern(s) could participate in a range of activities, including:

-Strong candidates will be undergraduate or graduate students in a related field, such as real estate, urban planning, sustainability, or resilience.
+Strong candidates will be undergraduate or graduate students in an urban planning or a related field.
+Candidates should have good research capabilities.
 Strong written, oral, and verbal communication skills are a must.
-Candidates should have:

 The ULI summer intern program will run from June 6 through August 7.
 Workweeks are 37.5 hours.